Michelleoc/pands-project/README.md

 #### Step 8 - Final model selection <a name="finalmodelselection"></a>

-The results in the previous section suggest that the LDA was the joint most accurate model along with SVM.
+The results in the previous section suggest that the LDA was the most accurate model.
 I will use the LDA model as the final model.

 Now I want to get an idea of the accuracy of the model on the testing set.
 This will give an independent final check on the accuracy of the best model.